galaxyproject/training-material/topics/variant-analysis/tutorials/sars-cov-2-amplicon/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="datatypes" %}
 >
-> 5. Add to each database a tag corresponding to ...
+> 5. Add to each database a tag corresponding to the sample ID
 >
 >    {% snippet faqs/galaxy/datasets_add_tag.md %}
 >
-> 6. Convert the FASTQ datasets to a List Paired collection.
+> 6. Convert the FASTQ datasets to a [List Paired collection](topics/galaxy-interface/tutorials/collections/tutorial.html).
 >
 {: .hands_on}

+{% include topics/variant-analysis/tutorials/sars-cov-2-amplicon/rbu.md %}

+{% include topics/variant-analysis/tutorials/sars-cov-2-amplicon/fastp.md %}

 # Title of the section usually corresponding to a big step in the analysis